 (1) A permit may be granted subject to such conditions as the Minister thinks fit and specifies in the permit.

+(1A) Subsection (1) does not apply to a boundary-change permit.

 (2) The conditions referred to in subsection (1) may include conditions with respect to —

 (a) work to be carried out by the permittee in or in relation to the permit area during the term of the permit; or